 2) Defining functions:

 Now, if I want to define my custom function and apply it using a given set of arguments, then I can do that as well.
 In this example, I round off the mean price to the nearest 0.05 paisa using the function shown below.
 The minimum tick for NSE stocks is Rs.
 0.05.

 3) Applying functions over a range for quick execution:

 If we use multiple RApply calls then it slows down the computation considerably.
 To overcome this we can use Excel array formulas instead of multiple RApply’s, and speed up the computation.
 The example below illustrates the rounding using the array function.
 Check the link to learn how array formulas are written in Excel.

-Method II: Connecting R via Macros
+Method II: Using RExcel by Connecting R via Macros

 Let me take a couple of examples to illustrate the macro method.

 Example: Running an R script and generating the output in excel.